York City Programmes

 In 1985, Hereford played Manchester United in a testimonial for Colin Addison.
-Colin who started his career at City and ended his playing career at Hereford before taking over as manager and when he enjoyed considerable FA Cup success and also lead the club into the Football League.
-He was to manage Hereford again in the late 80's.
+Colin started his career at City and ended his playing career at Hereford before becoming manager where he enjoyed FA Cup success over Newcastle and lead the club into the Football League.
+He was to manage Hereford again in the late 80s.

 Footnote: It is believed that a programme has been produced for every City first team home game since WW2 with the exception of the Valur friendly match in 1974 (possibly September 30 or October 7).